2sic/app-events-and-courses/README.md

 | Bootstrap 5         | ✔️    | Works, but not optimized

-TODO: @2mh - colors are off, pager and title don't seem to use the correct primary color

 ## Customize the App

 If you want to customize the CSS, you will usually follow the ["Create Custom Styles in a Standard 2sxc App" checklist](https://azing.org/2sxc/r/gg_aB9FD)